jimeh/common-flow/common-flow.md

        needs a designated "merge target" branch, typically this will be the same as the source branch.
     7. Change branches MUST be regularly updated with any changes from their source branch.
-This MUST be done by rebasing the change branch on top of the source branch.
+It is RECOMMENDED this update is done by rebasing the change branch on top of the source branch.
+Alternatively it can be done by merging the source branch into the change branch.
+    8. You MUST NOT use a mixture of rebase and merge to update change branches from their source branch.
+Pick one method for the project and/or team, and stick to it.
-    8. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
-This will require you to do a force push, and you SHOULD use the "--force-with-lease" git push option.
+    9. After updating a change branch from its source branch you MUST push the change branch to the remote server.
+If you updated the change branch via rebasing, you will be required to do a force push, and you MUST use the "--force-with-lease" git push option when doing so instead of the regular "--force".
 4. Pull Requests
     1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent).